 2. Daily Clinical Risk Scoring

-Every client receives a structured daily review that integrates withdrawal severity, mental-state changes, sleep, medication adherence, physical complaints, and behavioural indicators.
-This generates a risk score that guides observation levels and follow-up actions.
+Every client receives a structured daily review integrating withdrawal severity, mental-state changes, sleep quality, medication adherence, physical complaints, and behavioural indicators.
+This generates a risk score – Low, Moderate, or High – that determines the observation level and follow-up actions for the following 24-hour period.

 3. Psychiatric & Self-Harm Risk Pathways